meirshoulkin/mysqlqa40/README.md

 <hr/>

-* Q. How to create new able in db
+* Q. How to create new table in db
 ```sql
 -- create a table Companies with name, id, address, email, and phone number
 CREATE TABLE Companies (